 Spatial patterns of extreme precipitation events in ICAR also correspond with the patterns of extreme precipitation observed across the Western US (Figure 7).
-The 50-yearperiod (1950-2000) maximum daily precipitation event modeled by ICAR from nine different ensemble members of the CESM2 Large Ensemble are shown below.
+The 50-year historical period (1950-2000) maximum daily precipitation event modeled by ICAR from nine different ensemble members of the CESM2-LE are shown below.
 The variability between these ensemble members is representative of the expected chaotic, natural variability in the real climate system.
-All members exhibit the same large scale features with similar magnitudes as observed; however, none of the members capture the more extreme events observed in the interior rrocky mountains in Idaho and Montana 7.
+All members exhibit the same large-scale features with similar magnitudes as observed; however, none of the members capture the more extreme events observed in the interior Rocky Mountains in Idaho and Montana (Figure 7).